Mike Childs16 Nov 2021

 There's some money available for low-income households via an obligation on energy companies to provide insulation, along with £950 million for local authorities and £850 million for social housing.

 But it’s not just energy efficiency where the government has failed badly.
 It must make the switch from fossil fuel boilers to heat pumps a top priority.
-The Prime Minister said in his 10-point plan that the UK should fit 600,000 heat pumps a year by 2028.
+Its 10-point plan says that the UK should fit 600,000 heat pumps a year by 2028.
 The Net Zero Strategy and the Climate Change Committee say around 4 million or 5.5 million will need to be fitted by 2030, respectively.
 Friends of the Earth and others have called for 10 million.
-But the Chancellor Rishi Sunak has a target of only 90,000 over 3 years, with a paltry £5,000 grant for each, which will cover less than half the cost.
+But the government has a target of only 90,000 over 3 years, with a paltry £5,000 grant for each, which will cover less than half the cost.

 The government is considering an obligation on boiler companies to fit a proportion of the heat pumps needed, but has not yet said how many they expect to fit.
 And new-build homes will most likely be fitted with heat pumps from 2025.
 But it's far from clear whether these two routes will deliver the number of heat pumps needed.